etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/operations/bulk-update.md

 ---
 title: "Bulk Update"
-description: ""
-lead: ""
+description: "Learn how to update thousands of rows efficiently using `BulkUpdate<T>()` with ETLBox.DbExtensions.
+This article covers basic usage and customization options."
+lead: "<code>BulkUpdate<T>()</code> updates multiple records in your database in a single, efficient operation.
+It matches rows based on one or more ID columns and updates the specified fields.
+Ideal for high-volume updates with minimal database round-trips."
 draft: false
 images: []
 menu:
   docs:
-    parent: "getting-started"
+    parent: "operations"
-weight: 40
+weight: 20
 toc: true
----

-# BulkUpdate

-`BulkUpdate<T>()` updates multiple records in your database in a single, efficient operation.
-It matches rows based on one or more ID columns and updates the specified fields.
-Ideal for high-volume updates with minimal database round-trips.

 ---

 ## Example